nmrf/sadata-user-manual/users/indicators.md

 * Select all indicators on the page displayed \(see \#1 on image below\)
 * Select all indicators returned by the search and filtering results if they do not fit onto a single display page \(see \#3 on image below![](/assets/Batch edit indictors.png)

-2\) Once the relevant actions have been selected the Administrator can then use the menu on left hand side of the screen to link the selected indicators to any action or SDG target, or update the status from draft to public \(or vice versa\).
+2\) Once the relevant indicators have been selected the Administrator can then use the menu on left hand side of the screen to link the selected indicators to any action or SDG target, or update the status from draft to public \(or vice versa\).
 Batch editing indicators is the same process as for actions.
 More details on how to carry out this function can be found [here](/users/actions.md).

 #### Adding Unscheduled & Scheduled Progress Reports